DevJobalia/DALLE_CLONE/client/README.md

 - Tailwind CSS IntelliSense
 - index.js file in each componenet: For ease of import in other file
 - key attribute of component: Unique identity for repeated comoponent call
+- utils folder: contains utility functiions which can be reused in application
+- useState: to store data or update data for given component

 # parts not explain (self research)